GalynaM/pandas-challenge/README.md

 # pandas-challenge
 Started working on the homework.
-Solutions added in .py and .ipynb files solution for the Age Demographic part was added to .ipynb file
+Solutions added in .py and .ipynb files Solution for the Age Demographic part was added to .ipynb file .ipynb was updated to include all the solutions